OWASP/www-chapter-kuala-lumpur/index.md

 {% include chapter_events.html group=page.meetup-group %}

-Follow us on Twitter to know about more upcoming events and instant updates
+Follow us on Twitter to know about more upcoming events and instant updates.
+Some changes